priynkasingh/priynkasingh/README.md

 - 👋 Hi, I’m @priynkasingh
 - 🎓 I’m a Biochemical Engg graduate with a Econ minor from IIT Delhi
-- 🌱 I’m working as a technical consultant in the FinTech Domain
+- 🌱 I’m currently working as a JAVA Developer in the FinTech Domain
 - 📫 Transitioning to Data Science in the meanwhile